andreasvisbech/Ab_interface_mapping/READ_ME.txt

 - Takes 'Summary_all_sorted.csv' hard coded on line 3
 - Takes "Cluster.txt" hard coded on line 36.
 The cluster file is made with CD-HIT and the fasta file generated from script #1.

+SCRIPT #3:

+- AIM: Takes summary file from script #2 and pdb files.
+Then uses summary file as road map and looks through all pdb files for atom-atom contacts.

+- path for pdb files is hard coded on line 314
+- file for dssp analysis specified on line 395
+- summary file is hard coded on line 680